MicrosoftDocs/cloud-adoption-framework/docs/security/security-top-10.md

  - **Greenfield**: Establish and implement a clear policy that all enterprise identity going forward should use a single Azure AD directory with a single account for each user.

  - **Brownfield**: Many organizations often have multiple legacy directories and identity systems.
 You should address these when the cost of ongoing management friction exceeds the investment to clean it up.
 While identity management and synchronization solutions can mitigate some of these issues, they lack deep integration of security and productivity features that enable a seamless experience for users, admins, and developers.

- The ideal time to consolidate your use of identity is during application development cycles as you
+The ideal time to consolidate your use of identity is during application development cycles as you:
    - Modernize applications for the cloud
    - Update cloud applications with DevOps processes

 While there are valid reasons for a separate directories in the case of extremely independent business units or regulatory requirements, multiple directories should be avoided in all other circumstances.

-Also see the Azure Security Benchmark [ID-1: Standardize Azure Active Directory as the central identity and authentication system](/azure/security/benchmarks/security-controls-v2-identity-management#id-1-standardize-azure-active-directory-as-the-central-identity-and-authentication-system)
+Also see the Azure Security Benchmark [ID-1: Standardize Azure Active Directory as the central identity and authentication system](/azure/security/benchmarks/security-controls-v2-identity-management#id-1-standardize-azure-active-directory-as-the-central-identity-and-authentication-system).

 > [!IMPORTANT]
 > The only exception to the single accounts rule is that privileged users (including IT administrators and security analysts) should have separate accounts for standard user tasks vs. administrative tasks.
 >
-> See Azure Security Benchmark [Privileged Access](/azure/security/benchmarks/security-controls-v2-privileged-access) for more information
+> For more information see, Azure Security Benchmark [Privileged Access](/azure/security/benchmarks/security-controls-v2-privileged-access).

-## 10. Architecture: Use Identity based access control (instead of keys)
+## 10. Architecture: Use identity based access control (instead of keys)

-**What**: Use Azure AD identities instead of key based authentication wherever possible (Azure Services, Applications, APIs, etc.)
+**What**: Use Azure AD identities instead of key based authentication wherever possible (Azure Services, Applications, APIs, etc.).

 **Why**: Key based authentication can be used to authenticate to cloud services and APIs but requires managing keys securely, which is challenging to perform well (especially at scale).
 Secure key management is particularly difficult for non-security processionals like developers and infrastructure professionals and they often fail to do it securely, often creating major security risks for the organization.

 Identity based authentication overcomes many of these challenges with mature capabilities for secret rotation, lifecycle management, administrative delegation, and more.

-**Who**: This is often a cross-team effort driven by [Security Architecture](/azure/cloud-adoption-framework/organize/cloud-security-architecture) or [Identity and Key management](https://docs.microsoft.com/azure/cloud-adoption-framework/organize/cloud-security-identity-keys) teams
+**Who**: This is often a cross-team effort driven by [Security Architecture](/azure/cloud-adoption-framework/organize/cloud-security-architecture) or [Identity and Key management](/azure/cloud-adoption-framework/organize/cloud-security-identity-keys) teams.

- - *Sponsorship* - This is typically sponsored by [Security Architecture](/azure/cloud-adoption-framework/organize/cloud-security-architecture) or [Identity and Key management](https://docs.microsoft.com/azure/cloud-adoption-framework/organize/cloud-security-identity-keys)  (though some organizations may require sponsorship by CISO or CIO)
+ - *Sponsorship* - This is typically sponsored by [Security Architecture](/azure/cloud-adoption-framework/organize/cloud-security-architecture) or [Identity and Key management](/azure/cloud-adoption-framework/organize/cloud-security-identity-keys)  (though some organizations may require sponsorship by CISO or CIO)
  - *Execution* – This is a collaborative effort involving
    - **[Security Architecture](/azure/cloud-adoption-framework/organize/cloud-security-architecture)**: Incorporates into Security and IT Architecture diagrams and documents
     - **[Policy and standards](/azure/cloud-adoption-framework/organize/cloud-security-policy-standards)**: Document policy and monitor for compliance
    - **[Identity and Key Management](/azure/cloud-adoption-framework/organize/cloud-security-identity-keys)** or **[Central IT Operations](https://docs.microsoft.com/azure/cloud-adoption-framework/organize/central-it)** to implement the policy by enabling features and supporting developers with accounts, education, etc.
    - **App developers** and/or **[Central IT Operations](/azure/cloud-adoption-framework/organize/central-it)**: Use identity in applications and Azure service configurations (responsibilities will vary based on level of DevOps adoption)

-**How**: Setting an organizational preference and habit for using identity-based authentication requires following a process and enabling technology:
+**How**: Setting an organizational preference and habit for using identity-based authentication requires following a process and enabling technology.

-**Process:**
+**The process:**
-1.	**Establish policy** and standards that clearly outline the default of identity-based authentication, as well as acceptable exceptions
+1.	**Establish policy** and standards that clearly outline the default of identity-based authentication, as well as acceptable exceptions.
 2.	**Educate** developers & infrastructure teams on why to use the new approach, what they need to do, and how to do it.
 3.	**Implement** changes in a pragmatic way – starting with new ‘greenfield’ capabilities being adopted now and in the future (new Azure services, new applications) and then following up with a clean-up of existing ‘brownfield’ configurations.
 4.	**Monitor** for compliance and follow up with developer and infrastructure teams to remediate.

-**Technologies:**
+**The technologies:**
 For non-human accounts such as services or automation, use [Managed identities](/azure/active-directory/managed-identities-azure-resources/overview).
 Azure managed identities can authenticate to Azure services and resources that support Azure AD authentication.
 Authentication is enabled through pre-defined access grant rules, avoiding hard-coded credentials in source code or configuration files.

 For services that do not support managed identities, use Azure AD to create a [Service principals](/azure/active-directory/develop/app-objects-and-service-principals) with restricted permissions at the resource level instead.
 It is recommended to configure service principals with certificate credentials and fall back to client secrets.
 In both cases, [Azure Key Vault](https://docs.microsoft.com/azure/key-vault/general/overview) can be used in conjunction with Azure managed identities, so that the runtime environment (such as an Azure function) can retrieve the credential from the key vault.

-Also see the Azure Security Benchmark [ID-2: Manage application identities securely and automatically](/azure/security/benchmarks/security-controls-v2-identity-management#id-2-manage-application-identities-securely-and-automatically)
+Also see the Azure Security Benchmark [ID-2: Manage application identities securely and automatically](/azure/security/benchmarks/security-controls-v2-identity-management#id-2-manage-application-identities-securely-and-automatically).

 ## 11. Architecture: Establish a single unified security strategy